 Create a Solid Bond

 Nothing takes the place of creating a bond with your dog.
 Engage in daily playtime with your puppy to build your relationship.
-Belgian Malinois are very loving and will thrive in an active environment where they get to spend time with you.
+Belgian Malinois, similar to Belgian Laekenois, are very loving and will thrive in an active environment where they get to spend time with you.
 Daily playtime should begin when you bring them home and continue throughout their lives.
 Mals need a minimum of 30 minutes of play every day as a puppy.
 When they’re older, they’ll require much more time to burn off energy.

 Obedience and following commands are the lifeblood for well-trained dogs.
 Begin when they’re young and start with basic commands you’ll use every day such as, “sit,” “lie,” “stay,” and “come.”
 As they get older, you can progress to more complex commands and tasks.
 Belgian Malinois are known for their keen intelligence and ability to learn nearly any command or job given to them.
 Commands, however, are where you should begin, along with potty training, to help your dog develop an even and responsive temperament.